 To me, it’s like the best parts of Turkish cuisine combined with a western influence.
 That makes it not too entirely foreign that my stomach can’t handle it, but instead, just enough unique flavor to start a party with my taste buds.

 Related: Tips for Traveling in the Balkans

-I’m convinced that a lot of the food we eat in the US is so processed that it has lost flavor (not to mention nutrition), or perhaps it’s just fake food to begin with (don’t get me started).
+I’m convinced that a lot of the food we eat in the US is so processed that it has lost flavor (not to mention nutrition), or perhaps it’s just fake food (don’t get me started).
 In other countries, I find that because they don’t focus on mass importing and exporting foods, they use locally sourced, non-processed ingredients, which results in rich flavors in even the most basic of foods.

 Less is more.
 Any 3-ingredient pizza in Italy will be 100 times more delicious than a 12-topping pizza in the United States.
 Who needs all that extra crap anyway?